graphql-aspnet/graphql-aspnet.github.io/docs/controllers/authorization.md

 ## Use of IAuthorizationService

 Under the hood, GraphQL taps into your `IServiceProvider` to obtain a reference to the `IAuthorizationService` that gets created when you configure `.AddAuthorization()` at startup.
-Take a look at the [Schema Item Authorization Pipeline](https://github.com/graphql-aspnet/graphql-aspnet/tree/master/src/graphql-aspnet/Middleware/SchemaItemSecurity) for the full picture.
+Take a look at the [Schema Item Security Pipeline Components](https://github.com/graphql-aspnet/graphql-aspnet/tree/master/src/graphql-aspnet/Middleware/SchemaItemSecurity) for the full picture.

 ## When does Authorization Occur?